WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LoopVariants/README.md

 Config to make them and official variants happen pre-loop.\
 Or make them chance based on loops.\
-You can turn off individual variants if you dislike them.
+You can turn off individual variants if you dislike them.\
+You can configure things in game via Risk of Options.

 The loop variants are meant to have enemy changes, but this will remain part of [LittleGameplayTweaks](https://thunderstore.io/package/Wolfo/LittleGameplayTweaks/).\